Apple Pay

 - A card in a supporter’s Wallet.

-As of iOS 16, Apple Pay might work in some non-Safari mobile browsers with a card saved in a supporter’s Wallet.
+As of iOS 16, Apple Pay may also work in some non-Safari mobile browsers if a card is saved in the supporter’s Wallet.